-Under the 2003A Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Bank Bond Interest Rate equal to the greater of the Prime Rate plus 1.50% or the Federal Funds Rate plus 3.00%, the Base Rate, for the first 90 days and then the Base Rate plus 0.50% from the 91st day to the 367th day following the date of purchase and thereafter subject to a maximum rate as permitted by law.
+Under the 2003A Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Bank Bond Interest Rate equal to the greater of the Prime Rate plus 1.50% or the Federal Funds Rate plus 3.00%, the Base Rate, for the first 90 days and then the Base Rate plus 0.50% from the 91st day to the 367th day following the date of purchase and the Base Rate plus 1.00% from the 368th day following such date of purchase and thereafter subject to a maximum rate as permitted by law.
 Upon remarketing of Bank Bonds and the receipt of the sales price by the Liquidity Provider, such bonds are no longer considered Bank Bonds.
 Payment of the interest on the Bank Bonds is on the first business day of each calendar month following the date on which such Bank Bond became a Bank Bond.
-At June 30, 2019, there were no Bank Bonds held by the 2003A Liquidity Facility.
+At June 30, 2020, there were no Bank Bonds held by the 2003A Liquidity Facility.

 Included in the 2003A Agreement is a take-out provision, in case the Remarketing Agent is unable to resell any bonds that are "put" within the earlier of the termination date and 367 days of the "put" date.
 In this situation, the Hospitals is required to redeem the Bank Bonds held by the Liquidity Facility.
 The Series 2003A Agreement allows the Hospitals to redeem Bank Bonds in six consecutive, equal, semi-annual installments of principal beginning on the first business day of the month that occurs at least five and not more than six months following the termination date, until fully paid.
 In any event, all principal and accrued and unpaid interest shall be due and payable on the date the sixth installment is due.
-If the take-out agreement were to be exercised because the entire outstanding \$45,605,000 of demand bonds was "put" and not resold, the Hospitals would be required to pay \$18,280,003, \$17,329,903 and \$16,113,763 in years one, two, and three, respectively, following the termination date under the installment loan agreement assuming a Base Rate of 7.00% (Prime plus 1.50%).
+If the take-out agreement were to be exercised because the entire outstanding \$41,765,000 of demand bonds was "put" and not resold, the Hospitals would be required to pay \$15,879,401, \$15,322,535, and \$15,633,039 in years one, two, and three, respectively, following the termination date under the installment loan agreement assuming a Base Rate of 4.75% (Prime plus 1.50%).
 The current expiration date of the Agreement is July 2, 2021.